@ gelash csail.mit.edu

 and had the pleasure to be supervised by Prof. Nir Shavit.

-Starting in Fall'17, I am a Postdoctoral Fellow at the
+Afterwards, I was a Postdoctoral Fellow at the University of Toronto,

-I have worked on the complexity of randomized concurrent algorithms
+I have worked on the complexity of concurrent algorithms

 in different asynchronous distributed models: